danihae/SarcAsM/docs/index.rst

    contain the root `toctree` directive.

 .. image:: images/graphical_abstract.png
-**Graphical summary of SarcAsM.**
+**Graphical summary of SarcAsM.** Top: Multi-level structural analysis of sarcomere architecture.
+Bottom: High-precision tracking and analysis of individual and average sarcomere motion.

 SarcAsM is a comprehensive Python package for automated multiscale analysis of sarcomere organization and contractility in cardiomyocytes.
 Using a combination of custom deep learning and graph-based methods, SarcAsM simultaneously detects Z-bands, M-bands, sarcomere orientation, and cell/sarcomere masks to enable robust analysis across four hierarchical levels: Z-band morphology, individual sarcomere structure and dynamics, myofibril architecture, and whole-cell sarcomere domain patterns.
 The AI-based approach provides superior detection compared to traditional filter-based methods, especially in challenging imaging conditions with low signal-to-noise ratios.

 The package offers precise tracking of individual sarcomere motion with sub-20 nm spatial accuracy, allowing researchers to identify subtle contractile phenotypes in both structural and functional assays.
-SarcAsM supports a wide range of applications including developmental studies, disease modeling, drug screening, and mechanobiological investigations.
+SarcAsM supports a wide range of applications including developmental studies, disease modeling, drug screening, and mechanobiological and biophysical investigations.
 The multi-parameter analysis capabilities make it possible to characterize and distinguish even subtle pathological or drug-induced phenotypes in cardiac cells.

 SarcAsM is designed to be accessible and versatile, featuring a high-level API for seamless integration into your analysis workflows and customization for specific research needs.
 The package includes a pre-trained generalist deep learning model that works effectively across diverse cardiac imaging datasets without requiring extensive retraining, making advanced sarcomere analysis immediately available to researchers regardless of their computational expertise.